 This article presents an overview of European Union (EU) statistics related to young people neither in employment nor in education or training (NEET).
-It provides information on the transition from education to work and focuses on the number of young people who find themselves disengaged from both education and the labour market.
+It sheds light on young people aged 20 to 34, where they gradually start leaving school behind, make their transition in the labour market and often are starting their own families.
+It provides information on the transition from education to work and focuses on the number of young adults who find themselves disengaged from both education and the labour market.

 The transition from education to work

-There were almost 16 million young people aged 20–34 who were neither in employment nor in education and training
+There were almost 14 million young adults aged 20–34 who were neither in employment nor in education and training

-The final group of young people, shown at the base of the distribution in each bar in Figure 1, are the focus of this article: those who were neither in employment nor in education and training, abbreviated as NEET.
-With the vast majority of young people aged 15–19 in the EU-28 remaining within education and training (either in formal education or non-formal education and training), it is not surprising to find that relatively few people of this age were NEETs — 6.1 % in 2017.
-The situation was quite different among those aged 20–34, as almost one in five (17.2 %) of this subpopulation were neither in employment nor in education and training; this corresponded to approximately 15.8 million young people.
-The remainder of this article therefore focuses on those aged 20–34, where the NEETs phenomenon is most prevalent.
+The final group of young people, shown at the base of the distribution in each bar in Figure 1, are those who were neither in employment nor in education and training, abbreviated as NEET.
+With the vast majority of young people aged 15–19 in the EU remaining within education and training (either in formal education or non-formal education and training), it is not surprising to find that relatively few people of this age were NEETs — 6.3 % in 2020.
+The situation was quite different among those aged 20–34, as more than one in six (17.6 %) of this subpopulation were neither in employment nor in education and training; this corresponded to approximately 13.6 million young adults.
+The focus of the remainder of this article is therefore on those aged 20–34, where the NEETs phenomenon is most prevalent.

 Neither in employment nor in education and training: NEET